"A can’t-miss fall event for horror and film fans alike" -Birth.Movies.Death

 Films can not be publicly available online prior to the festival dates.

 Entries must be in English or subtitled/dubbed in English.

 It is the responsibility of the filmmaker to clear all rights before your film screens at the festival.
-I shall indemnify and hold harmless Brooklyn Horror Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
+By submitting you agree: I shall indemnify and hold harmless Brooklyn Horror Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.

 Submission fees are not refundable.
 The festival does not pay screening fees.